SilkRose/Pony/stories/fleetfall/fleetfall.md

 *Focus.*

 *If she did like me, why hasn't she asked me out?
-She isn't the type of pony to hide how she feels.*
+Rainbow Dash isn't the type of pony to hide how she feels.*

 *Usually, I'm not either.
 Usually, I'm not this anxious…*